Robots, hairstyling and new discoveries: N.L. students test out their skills for future careers | CBC News

 Robots, hairstyling and new discoveries: N.L. students test out their skills for future careers

-Students can realize they 'might have a little skill that they might want to build on'
+Students 'might have a little skill that they might want to build on,' says Skills Canada N.L. chair

 She says she enjoys the creative freedom.

-Walsh is one of about 300 junior high students from 27 schools around the province who competed at the 19th Annual Skills Canada Intermediate Challenge on Saturday, held at the Prince Philip Drive Campus of the College of the North Atlantic in St. John's.
+Kathryn was one of about 300 junior high students from 27 schools around the province who competed at the 19th annual Skills Canada Intermediate Challenge on Saturday, held at the Prince Philip Drive Campus of the College of the North Atlantic in St. John's.

-It's the first in-person event held by Skills Canada NL since the COVID-19 pandemic.
+It was the first in-person event held by Skills Canada N.L. since the COVID-19 pandemic began in March.
 Students can try out and compete in 14 different areas of trades, technology and employability skills, like pitching, job searching and public speaking.

 Skills Canada partnered with the league to challenge students to apply design, coding and teamwork skills to complete a variety of tasks, such as pushing and pulling objects with their robots to score points.

-Reid said he could see some of his teammates going into careers in robotics or programing, but he's just taking part for the fun of it.
+Nicolas said he could see some of his teammates going into careers in robotics or programming but he was just taking part for the fun of it.

 "Our main coder on our team?
 He's really, really good at this.
 The other two people on the coding team, including me, we're just second eyes for him, in case he gets something wrong," he said.